 - Study models for reviewing difficult space allocation and impacted trades

 - Model scenarios for model planning and coordination

 - Milestone plans to identify tasks for deliverable completion

 - Content model development per Level-of-Detail (LoD) specification

-- Conflict resolution tracking / responsibility follow-up
+- Conflict resolution tracking and responsibility follow-up

 - Tracking of model status and progress, as well as element ownership transfer

 Under this activity, I include information and data-oriented tasks that are associated with each deliverable.
 By breaking out asset models by deliverable, we can more clearly identify, track and coordinate data requirements at each phase of the life cycle.
 Coordination responsibilities can vary — depending on the information requirements that have been outlined in the execution plan and other documents.